cypress-io/cypress-documentation/content/guides/component-testing/introduction.md

 #### Vite

 For a quick-start, please take a look at the boilerplate repositories below.
-To setup a project from scratch please check out the below plugins file.
+To setup a project from scratch please check out the below configuration.

 **From Boilerplate**